-Upon arriving in Cartagena’s airport, I ordered an Uber to take me basically across the street because it was nighttime and I did not want to be the dumb traveler who gets robbed immediately.
-Little did I know that Uber is actually illegal in Colombia but brave and rebellious drivers will do it anyway.
-My car pulled up, a guy jumped out of the passenger seat and started hugging me and started throwing my luggage into the car.
-He ushered me into the front seat and then walked away as fast as he hopped out.
-That’s when I found out Uber was illegal, and with such a heavily policed place like an airport as the pickup point, they had to strategically make it seem as if they were simply picking up a close friend rather than a paying customer.
+Upon arriving at Cartagena’s airport, I ordered an Uber to take me literally three minutes away.
+To be fair, it was nighttime and I did not want to be the dumb traveler who gets robbed immediately.
+Little did I know that Uber is actually illegal in Colombia.
+Brave and rebellious drivers will do it anyway.
+My car pulled up, a guy jumped out of the passenger seat, started hugging me then threw my luggage into the car.
+He ushered me into the front seat then walked away as fast as he hopped out.
+That’s how I found out that Uber was illegal.
+With such a heavily policed place like an airport as the pickup point, they had to strategically make it seem as if they were picking up a close friend rather than a paying customer.

-That list can go on and on just because there’s so many things to keep an eye out for in Colombia.
-You’ll have hordes of drug dealers and prostitutes in many of the big cities, and as much as you want to have a great time, I highly recommend staying away.
-Colombia is known for its cocaine and possession is legal up to one gram over there, but you never know how trustworthy that random guy you met outside of your hostel is.
+That list can go on and on just because there are so many things to keep an eye out for in Colombia.
+You’ll have hordes of drug dealers and prostitutes in many of the big cities.
+As much as you want to have a great time, I highly recommend staying away.
+Colombia is known for its cocaine and possession is legal up to one gram over there but you never know how trustworthy that random guy you met outside of your hostel is.

 I want to start off with transportation simply because it was what I had the most trouble figuring out at first.
 After a few terrible bus rides, I learned a thing or two and decided to fly with VivaColombia as it was literally $20-30 to fly within the country.
 Flights are pricier for certain routes but I still recommend paying the extra money to save yourself a miserable time on the hazardous Colombian roads with even more hazardous bus drivers.

 If you opt to take buses, be prepared.
 My first bus in Colombia was meant to be a four hour trip from Cartagena to Santa Marta.
 I went to the bus terminal in Cartagena and was immediately overwhelmed.
-I felt the rush of adventure trying to weave my way around the dozens of booths and restaurants.
-It felt nice to be lost amidst a lot of chaos, but I had to find a bus.
+I felt the rush of adventure while weaving my way around the dozens of booths and stalls and hordes of people.
+It felt nice to be lost amidst a lot of chaos but first things first, I had to find a bus.
 It was easy enough but little did I know what exactly I was getting myself into.
-I bought a ticket from a normal bus company, then decided I wanted to leave a bit earlier, so I bought one from one of those people that yells at you to buy bus tickets from them.
+I bought a ticket from a proper bus company, then decided I wanted to leave a bit earlier so I bought one from one of those people that yells at you to buy bus tickets from them.
 You’ll find that they are everywhere in South America.
 Anyway, that was a big mistake.

-Although the new bus I was taking was meant to leave an hour earlier, it made its way to the gas station and stayed there for a full hour trying to fill up the bus with more passengers.
-Salesmen hopped on and off the entire duration of the trip, turning the four hour trip into about eight hours.
+The new bus I was taking was supposed to leave an hour earlier.
+Technically, it did leave the bus station as advertised.
+However, it literally just went across the street to the gas station and stayed there for over an hour trying to fill up the bus with more passengers.
+Salesmen hopped on and off the entire duration of the trip, turning the four-hour trip into about eight hours.
 We had all sorts of people hop on, from typical food salesmen to pastors handing out their mix-tapes.
 If you have time to kill and want to be miserable for a while, take the bus route.
-Otherwise, take the damn planes.
+Otherwise, get on a damn plane.

 Buses are also known to be pretty dangerous in Colombia, especially at night.
-No one I knew had any problems but erring on the side of caution is never a bad thing.
+I don’t know how much truth there is to this but I would often be told about bandits robbing the buses.
+A guy I knew had left some of his belongings out and fell asleep and was promptly separated from them.
+It might have been an isolated incident but erring on the side of caution is never a bad thing.
 I ended up flying from Cartagena to Bogota to Medellin to Bogota and never taking another bus in all of Colombia.

 I love exploring cities by bike, but there was no way I was going to try to cycle my way through the crowded streets of any Colombian city.
 As soon as you step onto those Colombian roads, it becomes a game of survival.
 Good luck.

-Colombian food is actually pretty diverse in terms of what type of cuisine they offer.
-You’ll have your mix of Latin-American restaurants, some Asian fusion places, and your American chain restaurants of course.
+Colombian food is pretty diverse in terms of what type of cuisine they offer.
+You have your mix of Latin-American restaurants, Asian fusion places, American chain restaurants, and more.
 Food poisoning is basically a fifty-fifty shot when you’re in Colombia.
 I got it in Bolivia and Mexico but not in Peru or Colombia.
 I even drank copious amounts of tap water in Colombia because I was too cheap to buy water from the bars.
 I have not died yet and it has been about three months, so I think it’s okay.
-Most people will recommend against it, and bottled water is really cheap there, so you should be smart and just do that.
+Most people will recommend against it.
+Bottled water is really cheap there, so you should be smart and just do that.

 It’s also crucial that you know how to get back home.
 If you’re drunk and take a cab back to your accommodations, the cab driver might take advantage of you.
 There have definitely been instances of cab drivers working together with criminals to rob unsuspecting passengers, and you’re never more vulnerable than when you’re drunk.
 Knowing how to get home will help you sense if something is awry like if the driver is clearly taking you the wrong direction.

-The US dollar goes a long way in Colombia and it is definitely a good budget-friendly destination.
+The US dollar goes a long way in Colombia, making it a budget-friendly destination.
 Some cities differ wildly in prices, though.
-Cartagena, for example, is extremely touristy and charge accordingly.
-Other cities like Medellin and Bogota charge more reasonable prices.
+Cartagena is extremely touristy and the prices reflect that.
+Other cities like Medellin and Bogota are more reasonable.
 If you leave the big cities for smaller towns, you’ll find that everything is even cheaper.

-To stretch out your money as much as possible, either do some grocery shopping or eat in less touristy areas.
-I was getting massive steak meals for about $3 in some areas of Bogota, or six empanadas per dollar just outside of Medellin.
-On the flipside, I was paying about $15 for a pizza in Cartagena’s old town.
+To stretch out your money as much as possible, do some grocery shopping or eat in less touristy areas.
+I was feasting on steak meals for $3 in some parts of Bogota, or on six empanadas per dollar just outside of Medellin.
+On the flipside, I once paid about $15 for a pizza in Cartagena’s old town.
 I could have saved a lot of money in Colombia if I wasn’t such a fatass.

 I didn’t have a problem using my debit or credit card in most places in Colombia, but if you go into smaller towns, you’ll probably want to have a lot of cash handy.
 ATMs are harder to come by in Colombia than what you’re probably used to, but they do exist.

-Compared to the rest of South America, Colombia is right in the center when it comes to how modern and developed the country is.
-Medellin is one of the most efficient cities I’ve ever been to in terms of transportation, and even the formerly dangerous slums are now bustling with innovation.
+Compared to the rest of South America, Colombia is right in the middle when it comes to how modern and developed the country is.
+Medellin is one of the most efficient cities I’ve ever been to in terms of transportation.
+Even the formerly dangerous slums are now bustling with innovation.
 When it comes to culture, Colombia is tough to beat.
 The friendly people love to have a good time and every night can be a party if you can keep up with the locals.

-Colombia definitely takes a little bit of adjusting to, but once you get used to it, it will quickly become one of your favorite countries.
+Colombia takes adjusting to, but once you get used to it, it will become one of your favorite countries.